pokt-network/gateway-server/README.md

 ## What is POKT Gateway Stack?

 The [POKT Gateway Stack](https://docs.nodies.app/pokt-integration-wip/nodies-gateway-stack) is a comprehensive solution designed to simplify the integration of applications with the POKT Network.
-Our goal is to reduce the complexities associated with directly interfacing with the protocol, making it accessible to a wide range of users, including application developers, existing centralized RPC platforms, and future gateway operators.
+Our goal is to reduce the complexities associated withdirectly interfacing with the protocol, making it accessible to a wide range of users, including application developers, existing centralized RPC platforms, and future gateway operators.

 Learn more about the vision and overall architecture [here](https://docs.nodies.app/pokt-integration-wip/nodies-gateway-stack).